 Today, 136 State Nature Preserves and natural areas have been dedicated in Ohio.
 These diverse areas of land contain remnants of Ohio’s pre-settlement past, rare and endangered species, and wondrous geologic features.
 While the majority of preserves are owned and managed by the State, some preserves are leased to local park districts for management.
 Other preserves are owned by non-governmental agencies.
 Even private landowners have dedicated their lands as preserves in order to be protected by the State.
-Some preserves are accessible by requesting a free permit for access from the Division, below.
+Some preserves are accessible by permit at no charge from the Division.

 What to expect when visiting a preserve: